The ICS Principal Officer is a critical part of the Irish Civil Service with varied duties. Do you want to become a Principal Officer?

 Therefore, the answer is "Cannot Say"

-If you want to make sure you pass the ICS Principal Officer test, getting the full preparation pack is your best bet.
+If you want to make sure you ace the test, getting the full preparation pack is your best bet.
 Hundreds of accurate practice questions with full explanations offer you the experience you need to succeed!

 For the Civil Service job simulation exercise, you will be presented with types of situations that are typically dealt with by Principal Officers.
 For each scenario, you are presented with five options for handling the situation.
 You must rank the actions you are presented with in terms of their appropriateness on the following scale: